 It is also arguable as to whether the balance will shift as decentralised exchanges become more common.
 Applying a conventional approach would be quite futile initially in relation to decentralised exchanges.
 After all, decentralised exchanges present a challenge for AML regulators similar to that of cryptocurrencies in general: it can be difficult, at least in the short term, to identify the key chokepoints thathold the richest financial intelligence, enhanced by AML compliance measures.

-Perhaps in the longer term, however, the approach could be adapted to, as in the case of exchange protocols like 0x, ‘relayers’, who aggregate the buy and sell orders of users wishing to transact in cryptocurrency on certain terms, and thus play a role in bringing counterparties together.
+Perhaps in the longer term, however, the approach could be adapted to, as in the case of exchange protocols like 0x, ‘relayers’, who aggregate the buy and sell orders of users wishing to transact in cryptocurrency on certain terms, and thus play a role in bringing counterparties together.59 Each relayer can potentially be an intelligence chokepoint, and regulators could require them to conduct KYC checks on matched counterparties, but prior to processing their trade.
+Relayers could deploy standardised digital identity systems to do such checks on all users of the databases they host, systems that could apply to all entities handling large volumes of cryptocurrency transactions (like exchanges).

 3.2 Is it legal, moral or ethical to demand that platforms conduct financial surveillance?